Please note: Information on this page relates to the 2014 academic year unless otherwise specified.

 - One elective course (15 points)

-Students complete 6 core courses and 1 elective courses as follows:
+3rd year courses, students complete 6 core courses and 1 elective course as follows:

 - LAND 311 Landscape Architecture Design

 - LAND 312 Landscape Architecture Design Integration